EdbMails EDB Recovery and Migration software

 The following links will help you to know about the network, hardware and operating system requirements for the Exchange server you want to install and migrate to.

-Note: Exchange 2010 has reached the end of support on October 13, 2020 and Exchange 2013 will reach the end of support on April 11, 2023.
+Note: Exchange 2010 reached the end of support on October 13, 2020 and Exchange 2013 reached the end of support on April 11, 2023.
 Therefore it is highly recommended that you migrate your mail data and Public folders to Exchange 2016 and 2019.

 • Step 3: Prepare your target system with the following prerequisites